-Select Your Primary Software Package
+Select Your Software

 Building a Video Editing PC for Speed

 Post-production of video and film is some of the most demanding work a computer can be called on to perform.
-Whether it is adding special effects and CGI, editing timelines and cropping footage, or rendering finished video to different formats, these creative endeavors really put computer hardware to the test.
+Whether it is adding special effects and CGI, editing timelines and cropping footage, or rendering finished videos to different formats, these creative endeavors really put computer hardware to the test.
 It is essential that your editing workstation be able to handle that load.
 Your time is money, and any time your workstation is down for repairs is costly.
-We understand that, and value the quality and reliability of our PCs above all else!
+We understand that and value the quality and reliability of our PCs above all else!

 What processor (CPU) is best for video editing?

 No matter what software you are using, a fast processor is critical to your video editing computer.
 However, different applications utilize the CPU in different ways.
 Some only need a high clock speed, while others also depend on having a lot of cores to process work in parallel.
 Even the type of codecs you work with can impact CPU usage and requirements!
-We have tailored the CPU selection in each of our recommended systems to match both the specific software package and in many cases the type of footage they are optimized for.
+We have tailored the CPU selection in each of our recommended systems to match both the specific software package and, in many cases, the type of footage they are optimized for.

 What video card (GPU) is best for video editing?

 Depending on the particular applications you use, the GPU can be responsible for as little as just displaying content on your screens or it could be the primary computation device for rendering special effects, color grading, and even video decoding and encoding.
 That last part is dependent on both the software and the codecs being used, so we split up some of our recommended systems by codec type to help ensure you end up with the right hardware.
 On the more mundane side, it is also important to ensure that the video card you get has the right number and type of outputs for the monitors you plan to use.
 HDMI and DisplayPort are currently the most common video connections, and most cards will have a mix of those – but adapter cables can be used as well, if necessary.

 How much memory (RAM) does a video editing workstation need?